JoseLopez125/LearnOpenTK/README.txt

 I also used the following GitHub Repo as a reference: https://github.com/opentk/LearnOpenTK/tree/master?tab=readme-ov-file

+Note: Each 'Lesson' has is its own dotnet project
 Lessons:
 Draw Triangle
     - In this project I simply learned how to draw a tringale to the screen